 2. Your business plan must be well organized and user-friendly

 Make it as easy as possible for your plan to be understood by organizing it well so that it tells a compelling story.
-One way to test for user-friendliness is to have someone you trust read it and give you feedback before you present it to potential investors or partners.
+One way to test for user-friendliness is to have someone you trust to read it and give you feedback before you present it to potential investors or partners.

 3. Your business plan must show how the business solves a real problem in a unique way